 This Hunt has been successful, and the prize catch -- oil and gas.
-Hunt Oil is an exploration and production firm with hydrocarbon interests in the Americas, Europe, and the Middle East.
+Hunt Oil is a family-owned exploration and production company with hydrocarbon interests in the Americas, Europe, and Africa and the Middle East.
 It is exploring in Peru, where Hunt's 50%-owned Camisea project is developing gas reserves estimated at more than 13 trillion cu. ft.
 The company's liquefied natural gas (LNG) project in Yemen seeks to bring 10 trillion cu. ft. of gas reserves into the global market.
 Hunt is a unit of Hunt Consolidated, which oversees a portfolio of the Hunt family's businesses.

 In 2011 the company relocated its London office to Bucharest to be closer to its active exploration and production projects in Romania.

 Signaling a move into a new area of exploration for the company, and a controversial one at that, in 2007 Hunt Oil struck a deal with Kurdish Iraqi officials to explore for oil in Iraq's semi-autonomous Kurdish region.
 However, Iraq's central government in Baghdad had not yet determined a National Oil Law, threatening the long-term legitimacy of a contract made by a regional authority.
 Opening another new area, the company also formed a joint venture in 2010 to explore in Romania.